playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 > You can learn more about reading and writing regex from [my regex guide](/posts/the-complete-guide-to-regular-expressions-regex)!

-It's purpose is to tell Jest that it should actively transform these non-ignored packages with `ts-jest` and `babel-jest`.
+Its purpose is to tell Jest that it should actively transform these non-ignored packages with `ts-jest` and `babel-jest`.
 See, both of them run `babel` over their respective source code files, which allows for things like:

 - `import` usage (Jest only supports CommonJS)
 - JSX usage